weber-software/gitolite-to-gitlab/README.md

 # gitolite-to-gitlab

-automatically exports git projects from a gitolite server to an gitlab server.
+a node.js script to automatically exports git projects from a gitolite server to an gitlab server.

 1.  it creates groups on the gitlab server
 2.  inside these groups the new repositories are created